 Drinking water begins as rain falling over Molokai Forest Reserve.
-Much of this rain is naturally filtered through the ground on its way to large underground aquifers.
-The water serving your residence is from the Ho'olehua Water System No. 230, which is owned and operated by DHHL.
+Much of this rain is naturally filtered through the ground as it travels to large underground aquifers.
+The water serving your residence is from the Ho'olehua Water System No. 230, which is owned and operated by the Department of Hawaiian Home Lands.
 All of the water pumped into the water distribution system is chlorinated.
-Concentrations of chlorine are kept at a minimum and DHHL adds only what is needed to keep disease-causing bacteria from contaminating our water supply.
+Concentrations of chlorine are kept at a minimum, and DHHL adds only what is needed to keep disease-causing bacteria from contaminating our water supply.